 Usually they do not compromise with food policy but ready made instant chicken or instant

-frozen food can contain chlor chicken, usually rarely, maybe in Goa.
+frozen food can contain chlor chicken, observed since last years occasionally in Goa.

-summers, desert climate, over subtropical to tropical in the
+summers, desert climate in the northwest, over subtropical to tropical in the south and

-The more you move into the rain shadow in the Himalayas about 80 to 120 km from the lowlands north the less
+The more you move into the rain shadow in the Himalayas, about 80 to 120 km from outer southern line,

-In the subtropical regiones nights can get fresh to cold depending on altitude,
+In subtropical regiones nights can get fresh to cold depending on altitude,

-coldest weeks are during mid december to mid february in northern half of beloved subcontinent during nights.
+coldest weeks are during mid december to mid february,